gkmotu/OSL-Shaders/README.md

 Some shaders are conveted from shadertoy, some modified, some come from GLSLSandbox and some has been written from the ground up.

 Let me know if there are any license/credit issues, because some of the code I cant even remember where came from.
-Im not here to steal your work, I just train and in some cases, original sources are not available.
+I just train and in some cases, original sources are not available.
+You can contact me at gkmotu @ gmail dot com if you have any issues and I will attempt to streamline request the best I can! :)